iredmail/docs/faq/file.locations.md

 Amavisd is configured to log to [Postfix log file](#postfix) by iRedMail.

+## Fail2ban

+Main config file is `/etc/fail2ban/jail.local`.
+All custom settings should be placed in `jail.local`, and don't touch `jail.conf`, so that upgrading Fail2ban binary package won't override your custom settings.

 ## Roundcube webmail

 Roundcube webmail is installed under below directory by default: